 The Kansas Department of Wildlife and Parks, through voluntary contributions to its Chickadee Checkoff program, has supported many studies on some of the state's lesser-known amphibians and reptiles under the leadership of Ken Brunson, always a champion of Kansas natural history (and herps in particular).
-The first of these was funded in 1981; such studies continue to be funded by KDWP.
+The first of these was funded in 1981; such studies continue to be supported by KDWPT.